Early Life

 Philanthropy

-Azim Premji is renowned for his philanthropic efforts.
-In 2001, he founded the Azim Premji Foundation, which focuses on improving education in India.
-He has pledged billions of dollars to the foundation.
-In 2013, he signed the Giving Pledge, committing to donate a significant portion of his wealth to charitable causes.
-His total lifetime giving now stands at $21 billion, making him one of the most generous philanthropists globally.
+Azim Premji is renowned for his extensive philanthropic work.
+In 2001, he founded the Azim Premji Foundation, a non-profit organization focused on improving the public school system in disadvantaged regions of India.
+He signed the Giving Pledge in 2013, committing to donate a significant portion of his wealth to philanthropic causes.
+His total contribution to the foundation is valued at $21 billion, making him one of the top Indian philanthropists.